vpelss/JsTOTPAuthenticator/README.md

 # JsTOTPAuthenticator

-This web based TOTP Authenticators can import your encrytpted **Aegis** Authenticator database. https://getaegis.app/.
-There is a desktop app AVDA, but I wanted an OS agnostic version.
-This also fills the iOS gap.
+This web based TOTP Authenticators can be used on **any** device that has a modern web browser.

+You can easily import, export and share your database between **all** your devices.
+The database format is compatable with the *Aegis** Authenticator database. https://getaegis.app/.
+So you can still use that.

-It was mainly designed for Desktops, but it can be used on mobile.
+It was designed for Desktops, but it can be used on mobile.

 Run at: